ppy/osu-queue-score-statistics/README.md

 An [osu-queue-processor](https://github.com/ppy/osu-queue-processor) designed to handle updating general statistics updates from user scores.

+# Current Versions

+This is part of a group of projects which are used in live deployments where the deployed version is critical to producing correct results.
+The `master` branch tracks ongoing developments.
+If looking to use the correct version for matching live values, please [consult this wiki page](https://github.com/ppy/osu-infrastructure/wiki/Star-Rating-and-Performance-Points) for the latest information.

 # Contributing

 Contributions can be made via pull requests to this repository.
 We hope to credit and reward larger contributions via a [bounty system](https://www.bountysource.com/teams/ppy).
 If you're unsure of what you can help with, check out the [list of open issues](https://github.com/ppy/osu-queue-score-statistics-processor/issues).